DennisSchenkel/PP4-Cityfur/README.md

 ### Acknowledgements

 - Thanks to Gareth McGirr for providing great mentorship as part of the Code Academy course.
-- Thanks to Kay for they efford as a facilitator of the Code Institute team.
+- Thanks to Kay for they effort as a facilitator of the Code Institute team.
 - Great thanks go to [Dajana Isbaner](https://github.com/queenisabaer) for being the best fellow student I could wish for.